 Previous GeneCards Identifiers for MMP12 Gene

 This gene encodes a member of the peptidase M10 family of matrix metalloproteinases (MMPs).
 Proteins in this family are involved in the breakdown of extracellular matrix in normal physiological processes, such as embryonic development, reproduction, and tissue remodeling, as well as in disease processes, such as arthritis and metastasis.
-Most MMP's are secreted as inactive proproteins which are activated when cleaved by extracellular proteinases.
-It is thought that the protein encoded by this gene is cleaved at both ends to yield the active enzyme, but this processing has not been fully described.
-The enzyme degrades soluble and insoluble elastin.
-It may play a role in aneurysm formation and studies in mice suggest a role in the development of emphysema.
-The gene is part of a cluster of MMP genes which localize to chromosome 11q22.3. [provided by RefSeq, Jul 2008]
+The encoded preproprotein is proteolytically processed to generate the mature protease.
+This protease degrades soluble and insoluble elastin.
+This gene may play a role in aneurysm formation and mutations in this gene are associated with lung function and chronic obstructive pulmonary disease (COPD).
+This gene is part of a cluster of MMP genes on chromosome 11. [provided by RefSeq, Jan 2016]

 GeneCards Summary for MMP12 Gene

 MMP12 (Matrix Metallopeptidase 12) is a Protein Coding gene.
-Diseases associated with MMP12 include mid-dermal elastolysis and pulmonary emphysema.
-Among its related pathways are GPCR Pathway and Integrin Pathway.
+Diseases associated with MMP12 include Coronary Artery Aneurysm and Aneurysm.
+Among its related pathways are GPCR Pathway and Matrix Metalloproteinases.
 GO annotations related to this gene include calcium ion binding and metallopeptidase activity.
 An important paralog of this gene is MMP13.

 UniProtKB/Swiss-Prot for MMP12 Gene